RUGSoftEng/2018-ZeeguuDashboard/README.md

  1. Clone this repo
  2. Make a python virtual environment with the following packages by running the command `pip3 install -r requirements.txt` and generate output suitable for a requirements file by running `pip freeze > requirements.txt`
- 3. Set environment variables 'ZEEGUU_DASHBOARD_CONFIG' and 'ZEEGUU_API'.
-You can set 'ZEEGUU_DASHBOARD_CONFIG' to the path with default.cfg in the project.
+ 3. Set environment variables 'TEACHER_DASHBOARD_CONFIG' and 'ZEEGUU_API'.
+You can set 'TEACHER_DASHBOARD_CONFIG' to the path with default.cfg in the project.
 The ZEEGUU_API must include a http protocol, an ip and a port.
 This is hidden to protect the API server.
  4. Run using flask

 For information of the project check out the documents directory!